johnjackoleary/cfi-commonplace-book/Lesson Plans/High-Performance/HP.1 Theory and Traffic Pattern.md

 		  I've heard the reason for choosing low RPM in cruise is to reduce energy loss to friction.
 I haven't been able to confirm this though,^[Let me know if you have a source for this!
 I've heard some POHs explicitly request highest RPM available] and treat it more like a memory aid.
 	- Preparing speed, power, and configurations for key stages of flight (see [[Aircraft Gait Charts]] for examples)
 	- [[MGW]] vs [[MRW]] vs [[MTOW]] vs [[MLW]]
-	- Note on wraparound covers
 - Preflight testing
+	- Careful with wrap-around covers to avoid touching the ground
 	- Cycling the propeller in run-up^[Cycling 3 times is common.
 For example, the Piper Dakota [[POH]] recommends 3 cycles in cold weather to circulate warm oil.
 Sometimes this is presented as checking instruments for first MP rise, second RPM drop, and third oil pressure drop.
 Cycling 2 times is also common: once to check gauges, and once to check for any oil mist from the prop.
 Cycling only 1 time is also sometimes appropriate.
 See [Cycling a Prop](https://pilotworkshop.com/tips/constant-speed-prop/) for more info.]
 - Departure
 	- Additional power may cause strong [[Four Left Turning Tendencies|left turning tendencies]]